jdetle/polyglot/README.md

 # polyglot
-All the kernel downloads in one place
+Information to how install jupyter kernels for all the languages you could want in one document.